A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 11-year-old Ellie is nervous about the first year in middle school — navigating new and old friendships and all the changes of a new school are feeling pretty daunting.
 And things only get stranger when an odd, cranky boy at her school turns out to be her Grandpa Melvin, who's dreamed of finding the secret to immortality.
 Having a grandfather her own age gives Ellie the chance to learn more about his passion for science — but the more she learns, the more she wonders if science can go too far.
 Maybe Ellie has a few lessons to teach Melvin too.
 This lighthearted, funny book is sure to be a hit with science-loving kids.

 The Penderwick sisters are spending the summer on a sprawling estate, full of interesting places to explore.
 And as the girls meander through the gardens and nose through the attics, they also meet a fascinating new companion: Jeffrey, the son of the estate’s owner, Mrs. Tifton.
 Who better to accompany them on their adventures?
 Mrs. Tifton doesn't approve, and Jeffrey's on the verge of being sent to a military school.
 Will the sisters' adventures save their new friend from such a terrible fate, or just get him deeper into hot water?
 It will be a summer of full of trouble, laughter, mischief, and confusion — definitely one that no one on the estate will ever forget!
-Fans of the Penderwicks will also love this paperback box set featuring the four books in the series.
+Fans of the Penderwicks can find more of their adventures in our Penderwicks Collection.

 Tuesday's mother, Serendipity, is a famous author — and now she's missing.
 So Tuesday and her dog Baxterr set out to find her, and discover the mysterious, unpredictable place that stories come from.
 In order to rescue her mother — and get to The End — Tuesday will have to make new friends, learn to sail a magical boat, defeat a dangerous pirate, learn the truth about her definitely-not-ordinary dog, and get in touch with her creative side to find the power in storytelling.
 This magical adventure plays with narrative structure and the creative process, all while communicating a message about the power of finding your own voice.
 Serendipity's story continues in the sequel, A Week Without Tuesday.